guillaumebrunerie/DualNetHack/README.md

 This document explains the various features a two-player version of NetHack would have, and a prototype implementation.

-## Implemented features
+## Status

-Only the client/server architecture for one player is implemented so far.
+DualNetHack can already be compiled and tested, but it is far from usable so far.

 ## Compilation and usage

 Only Linux is supported with the tty interface.
-A config files is given, other options might or might not work (in particular different symbol sets).
+A config files is given in `/nethackrc`, other options might or might not work (in particular different symbol sets).
 You need to have `make`, `gcc`, `bison`, `flex`, `gdb` (no idea why) and `libncurses5-dev`.
-DualNetHack is compiled as follows:
+DualNetHack is compiled as
+follows:

     cd sys/unix
     sh setup.sh hints/linux